actualbudget/actual-server/README.md

 ## Deploying

-You should deploy your server so it's always running.
-We recommend [fly.io](https://fly.io) which makes it incredibly easy and provides a free plan.
+### Fly.io
+[fly.io](https://fly.io) allows running the application directly and provides a free tier.
+You should be comfortable with using the command line.

 [Create an account](https://fly.io/app/sign-in).
 Although you are required to enter payment details, everything we do here will work on the free tier and you won't be charged.